mia-platform/documentation/docs/fast_data/configuration/single_view_creator/common.md

 <tr><td>USE_UPDATE_MANY_SV_PATCH</td><td>false</td><td>Use the MongoDB <code>updateMany</code> operation instead of the <code>findOneAndUpdate</code> with cursors in the sv patch operation.
 This will speed up the Single View creation/update process but it will not fire the kafka events of Single View Creation/Update.
 As a natural consequence, if enabled, the following environment vairables will be ignored: <code>SEND_BA_TO_KAFKA</code>, <code>KAFKA_BA_TOPIC</code>, <code>SEND_SV_UPDATE_TO_KAFKA</code>, <code>KAFKA_SV_UPDATE_TOPIC</code>, <code>ADD_BEFORE_AFTER_CONTENT</code>, <code>KAFKA_SVC_EVENTS_TOPIC</code></td><td>false</td></tr>
 </table>

 If you do not want to use Kafka in the Single View Creator, you can just not set the environment variable *KAFKA_CLIENT_ID* or *KAFKA_BROKERS*.
-If one of them is missing, Kafka will not be configured by the service (requires *single-view-creator-lib* v9.1.0 or higher)
+If one of them is missing, Kafka will not be configured by the service (requires *single-view-creator-lib* `v9.1.0` or higher)

 ## Single View Key

-Single View Key is the Single View Creator part in charge of identifying the single view document that needs to be updated as consequence of the event that the service has consumed.
+The Single View Key is the Single View Creator part which identifies the Single View document that needs to be updated as consequence of the event that the service has consumed.

-If you are using Low Code, please visit [here](/fast_data/configuration/single_view_creator/low_code.md#single-view-key), otherwise you can go to the [manual documentation](/fast_data/configuration/single_view_creator/manual.md#single-view-key)
+If you are using Low Code, please visit [this section](/fast_data/configuration/single_view_creator/low_code.md#single-view-key), otherwise you can check to the [manual documentation](/fast_data/configuration/single_view_creator/manual.md#single-view-key)

 ## Aggregation

-Aggregation is the Single View Creator part in charge of aggregating data of projections and generating the Single View that is going to be updated.
+The Aggregation is the Single View Creator part which aggregates projections data and generates the Single View that is going to be updated.

-If you are using Low Code, please visit [here](/fast_data/configuration/single_view_creator/low_code.md#aggregation), otherwise you can go to the [manual documentation](/fast_data/configuration/single_view_creator/manual.md#aggregation)
+If you are using Low Code, please visit [this section](/fast_data/configuration/single_view_creator/low_code.md#aggregation), otherwise you can check to the [manual documentation](/fast_data/configuration/single_view_creator/manual.md#aggregation)

 :::note
-Since version `v5.0.0` of Single View Creator service and `v12.0.0` of the `@mia-platform-internal/single-view-creator-lib`, returning a single view with the field `__STATE__` from the aggregation will update the Single View to that state (among the others changes).
+Since version `v5.0.0` of the Single View Creator service and `v12.0.0` of the `@mia-platform-internal/single-view-creator-lib`, returning a Single View with the `__STATE__` field set from the aggregation will update the Single View to that state (among the other changes).
-This means, for instance, that if you set the `__STATE__` to `DRAFT` in the `aggregation.json` in LowCode (or in the `pipeline.js` in the Manual), the single view updated will have the __STATE__ equals to `DRAFT`.
+This means, for instance, that if you set the `__STATE__` value to `DRAFT` in the `aggregation.json` in Low Code mode (or in the `pipeline.js` in Manual mode), the Single View updated will have the `__STATE__` field set to `DRAFT`.
-Previously, the `__STATE__` you returned was ignored, and the Single View would always have the __STATE__ equals to `PUBLIC`.
+Previously, the `__STATE__` field you returned was ignored, and the Single View would always have the `__STATE__` value set to `PUBLIC`.
 :::

 ## Validator

 The validation of a Single View determines what to do with the current update.
-If the single view is determined as "non-valid", the delete function will be called.
+If the Single View is determined as "non-valid", the delete function will be called.
 Otherwise, if the result of the validation is positive, it will be updated or inserted in the Single Views collection, through the upsert function.
 Delete function and upsert function will be explained in the next paragraph.

 For this reason, the validation procedure should not be too strict, since a Single View declared as "invalid" would not be updated or inserted to the database.
 Rather, the validation is a check operation to determine if the current Single View should be handled with the upsert or delete functions.

-By default, the validator returns always true.
-So we accept all kinds of single views, but, if you need it, you can set your own custom validator.
+By default, the validator always returns true.
+So we accept all kinds of Single Views, but, if you need it, you can set your own custom validator.

 ```js
 // (logger: BasicLogger, singleView: Document) => Boolean